cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera/cm-step-by-step.rst

    **CDAP UI:** Showing started-up with applications deployed.

-Further instructions for verifying your installation are contained in :ref:`cloudera-verification`.
+Further instructions for verifying your installation are contained in :ref:`admin-manual-verification`.